imuchnik/bronson/README.md

 ### Rooms
 Clients can enter dedicated _chat rooms_ to talk to other clients in that room.
-The visibility of broadcast messages is restricted to the _room_ that the emitting client is in.
-Several rooms can be active at a time, allowing for parallel, isolated communication.
+The visibility of broadcast messages is restricted to the room that the emitting client is in.
+Several rooms can be active at a time, allowing for parallel, isolated communication patterns.

 ### Backend integration